ashish-reddy-20-08/ashish-reddy-20-08/README.md

 📖 Trying to draw some best insights from the data.

-✈Love to explore new things.
+✈Love to explore new things and research.

 💥Data Scientist Intern at LetsGrowMore, The Sparks Foundationa and TareZameen Foundation.